 - There is a maximum of eight IPs per modem.

 - Multiple static IP addresses may require additional technical documentation.
-Your Shaw Business representative will confirm what details are needed for the request.
+Your Rogers Business representative will confirm what details are needed for the request.

 Static IP provisioning

 Static IP setup